fotomerchant/LswMemcacheBundle/README.md

 LswMemcacheBundle uses the 'memcache' PHP extension (memcached client) and not the libmemcache based 'memcached' PHP extension.

 Major version 1 of this bundle used the other extension.
-In major version 2 of this bundle the full featured version 3.0.8 of PECL "memcache" (without the 'd') was chosen, due to it's complete feature set and good design and support.
+In major version 2 of this bundle the full featured version 3.0.8 of PECL "memcache" (without the 'd') was chosen, due to its complete feature set and good design and support.

 ### Known issues